argentlabs/argent-x/Readme.md

 - [🏎 Coming soon](#-coming-soon)

-## 🧒 Example DApp
+## 🧒 Example dapp

-You can try the extension using our example DApp hosted at:
+You can try the extension using our example dapp hosted at:

 [https://argentlabs.github.io/argent-x/](https://argentlabs.github.io/argent-x/)

-The example DApp is also contained in this repository.
+The example dapp is also contained in this repository.

-## 🌐 Usage with your DApp
+## 🌐 Usage with your dapp

-If you want to use this Starknet Wallet extension with your DApp, the easiest way is to checkout the `@argent/get-starknet` package developed in this repo by running:
+If you want to use this StarkNet Wallet extension with your dapp, the easiest way is to checkout the `@argent/get-starknet` package developed in this repo by running:

 ```bash
 # starknet.js is a peer dependency